haqatak/mmgp/README.md

 ## Sample applications that use mmgp
 It is recommended to have a look at these applications to see how mmgp was implemented in each of them:
 - Wan2GP: https://github.com/deepbeepmeep/Wan2GP :\
-An excellent text to video and image to video generator by Alibaba
+An excellent text to video and image to video generator that supports the best Open Source Video Architectures: Wan, Hunyuan and LTX Video

 - Hunyuan3D-2GP: https://github.com/deepbeepmeep/Hunyuan3D-2GP :\
 A great image to 3D and text to 3D tool by the Tencent team.
 Thanks to mmgp it can run with less than 6 GB of VRAM